Actively Recruiting

 You may qualify if you...

-- Ages 18-65 years
+- Ages 18 to 65 years

 - Meet DSM-5 criteria for moderate or severe cannabis use disorder within the past 3 months

-- Positive urine cannabinoid test at baseline
+- Positive urine cannabinoid screen at baseline

 - Meet DSM-5 criteria for bipolar I or II disorder or schizoaffective disorder, bipolar type

-- Prescribed daily use of at least one mood stabilizing medication (e.g., lithium, divalproex sodium, lamotrigine, carbamazepine, or second generation antipsychotic)
+- Prescribed daily use of at least one mood stabilizing medication (e.g., lithium, divalproex sodium, lamotrigine, carbamazepine, second generation antipsychotic)

 You will not qualify if you...